Filip-git/filip-git/README.md

 # 👨‍💻 About Me

-Engineer, currently based in Switzerland 🇨🇭 <br>
+Engineer, based in Switzerland 🇨🇭 <br>
 Currently working as a **ICT System Engineer** at VBSG (Verkehrsbetriebe St. Gallen), focusing on system infrastructure, secure networking, public transport IT systems and automation.